anbraten/huddle/README.md

 - 🚶 **Walk around freely** - Use WASD or Arrow keys to navigate the office space
 - 🏗️ **Structured office layout** - Navigate through different zones: Entry area, Meeting Room, and Open Office with realistic wall collision
 - 👥 **See colleagues in real-time** - All users appear as colorful avatars with their names
+- 🎙️ **Proximity-based voice chat** - Automatically connect to voice calls when you get close to colleagues using WebRTC
+- 🔇 **Mute control** - Toggle your microphone on/off with a simple button
 - 💬 **Proximity detection** - Get closer to someone and a chat bubble appears, indicating you're in conversation range
 - 🔄 **Username persistence** - Your username is saved locally and auto-filled on return visits
 - 🎨 **Modern, clean UI** - Gradient backgrounds, smooth animations, and glassmorphism effects
 - ⚡ **Real-time updates** - WebSocket-based communication for instant position synchronization
-- 🎯 **KISS principle** - Simple, straightforward codebase with no unnecessary dependencies
+- 🎯 **KISS principle** - Simple, straightforward codebase with minimal dependencies

 ## 🚀 Getting Started